 HairMax’s newest LaserComb model is the Ultima 12.
 On Amazon, it has a rating of 4.1 out of 5 stars, based on 97 customers.
 Current offer comes with a 15% off coupon.
 An older now inactive page on Amazon had an average rating of 4/5 across 25 reviews in 2019.
 The price of the Ultima 12 LaserComb is around $395 across various sites.

 Average rating on Walmart’s website is a much better 4.4/5, based on 34 customer reviews.
-Almost the same numbers on HairMax’s Ultima 12 product page.
-On Bed Bath & Beyond’s site, Beyond+ members current price is $317.
+Almost the same numbers can be seen on HairMax’s Ultima 12 product page.
+On Bed Bath & Beyond’s site, the Beyond+ members discounted current price is $317.
+However, the currently the product is unavailable.

 The main advantage of Ultima 12 over Ultima 9 is that while the former has 12 lasers, the latter has 9.
 Treatment time is just 8 minutes with the Ultima 12, versus 11 minutes with the Ultima 9.